jieter/django-tables2/docs/index.rst

     .. attribute:: sortable

-        The default value for determining if a :class:`.Column` is sortable.
+        Whether columns are by default sortable, or not. i.e. the fallback for value for a column's sortable value.

         If the ``Table`` and ``Column`` don't specify a value, a column's ``sortable`` value will fallback to this. object specify.
 This provides